-- 6.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party). - 6.2 In 2019, Investment Firms reported 3,152 new customer relationships (2018: 2,646).
-Of these new customers, 30% was reported as direct business (including client referrals) (2018: 29%), whereas introduced business accounted for 70% (2018: 71%). - 6.3 In 2019, on a "best endeavours basis", Investment Firms reported that 27% of new customers were either met by the firm or a related party to the firm (2018: 13%), and
+- 6.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party). - 6.2 In 2021, Investment Firms reported 5,594 new customer relationships (2020: 4,047).
+Of these new customers, 26% was reported as direct business (including client referrals) (2020: 23%), whereas introduced business accounted for 74% (2020: 77%). - 6.3 In 2021, on a "best endeavours basis", Investment Firms reported that 24% of new customers were either met by the firm or a related party to the firm (2020: 20%), and 76% of relationships were established on a non face to face basis (including through introducers) (2020: 80%).

-13 With reference to the "Sanctions List", which means the list of persons who are currently subject to international sanctions which apply in the Isle of Man: this list is maintained by the Customs and Excise Division of the Treasury of the Isle of Man.
+15 With reference to the "Sanctions List", which means the list of persons who are currently subject to international sanctions which apply in the Isle of Man: this list is maintained by the Customs and Excise Division of the Treasury of the Isle of Man.